MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -ShowProgress
-Note: Currently, this parameter has no effect.

-The ShowProgress parameter shows a visual progress bar in the PowerShell client module.
-The progress bar shows number of objects received and total number of objects requested.
+The ShowProgress parameter specifies whether to show or hide the progress bar of imported cmdlets when you connect.
 Valid values are:

 - $true: The progress bar is displayed.
 This is the default value.
-- $false: The progress bar isn't displayed.
+- $false: Currently, this value has no effect.

 ```yaml
 Type: Boolean